 Because unstable angina can lead to a heart attack, it is viewed as an emergency.
 If you are having symptoms of unstable angina, you should call 911 immediately.
 Your doctor will ask about your symptoms and examine you.
 Tests will be done quickly.
 Common tests include:

 Blood tests.
 These can help tell if there is damage to your heart.
 They may repeated often, usually every 6 to 8 hours until you have 3 sets.
 They can also check for cholesterol in the blood, which leads to plaque buildup.
 They can check for other health problems that affect the heart as well, such as diabetes.

 Electrocardiogram (ECG).
 This test records your heart’s electrical patterns.
 A resting ECG can show whether there is damage to your heart muscle or a change in the way your heart beats.
 A stress ECG can show how well the blood flows to your heart during exercise.

 Angiography.
 This test can pinpoint where your arteries are narrowed.
-A long tube (catheter) is placed in an artery in your leg.
+A long tube (catheter) is placed in an artery in your arm, neck, or leg (groin).
 It is then slowly guided to your heart.
 Dye is sent through the tube and into the coronary arteries.
 This makes the arteries show up clearly on X-rays.
 This helps show any blockages or areas where plaques have narrowed the artery.

 Your treatment will depend on the results of your tests.
 Possible treatments include:

 Observation.
 If your symptoms are severe, you may need to stay in the hospital to be monitored.
 If your chest pain improves and tests show no sign of damage to your heart, you'll likely be allowed to go home.